toxicity1985/izberg-api-php/README.md

 Basically, all ressources are handled the same way, using the 5 same generic methods

- * You have access to the following resources directly through the main **Iceberg** object:
+ * You have access to the following resources directly through the main **Izberg** object:
      * Address
      * Brand
      * Cart